List of Di-Gata Defenders characters: Aaron the Strong

-Aaron was Seth's father and leader of the previous Di-Gata Defenders.
-He sacrificed himself to help the Wizards of Yan to cast the Spell of Binding on the Megalith.
-So far, he is the only known Defender of the previous five.
-His most precious possession was the Nova stone, the Di-Gata Defender's ultimate weapon.
+Aaron was Seth's father and leader of the previous Di-Gata Defenders, who sacrificed himself to help the Wizards of Yan cast the Spell of Binding on the Megalith.
+He is the only known Defender of the previous five, and possessed the Nova Stone, the Di-Gata Defender's ultimate weapon.

-The Nova Stone and his guardian's stone suggests he specialized in Ogama, Nega, and Altas sigils, but this has not been confirmed or canon.
-His guardian was Omniaxor, who is now merged with Kragus to form Omnikrag, another object of his legacy was passed on to Seth.
+The Nova Stone and his guardian's stone suggests he specialized in Ogama, Nega, and Altas sigils.
+His guardian was Omniaxor, who is later merged with Kragus to form Omnikrag, another object of his legacy was passed on to Seth.

 Azura

-Azura is a small girl who is in training to be a Di-Gata Defender.
-They first met her and her brother Roodu at the mine where they first discovered the space ship, and where the kids were forced to find it in The Lost Children.
-After, they followed the Defenders back to the dojo and convinced them to be trained as Di-Gata Defenders.
-Brakus decided that she and her brother would be suitable for a new army of defenders, and let them stay at the dojo.
+Azura (voiced by Jamie Bloch) is a girl who is in training to be a Di-Gata Defender.
+The Defenders first met her and her brother Roodu at the mine where they first discovered the space ship, and where they were forced to find it in The Lost Children.
+They followed the Defenders back to the dojo and convinced them to be trained as Di-Gata Defenders, and Brackus lets them stay at the dojo.

-In Complications, Azura and Roodu stole Brackus' guardian stone (because they were bored of not practising with stones), and Seth though that they stole the Ethos container.
-They hid themselves, and tried to cast Darkviper, resulting in more chaos in the dojo.
-Seth got angry and banished Azura, her brother and the rest of the kids who came to become Defenders.
-On their way home, Brakus asked the kids if they would like to be secret defenders, and declared Azura and Roodu as leaders.
+In "Complications", Azura and Roodu stole Brackus' guardian stone due to being bored of not practising with stones, and Seth thought that they stole the Ethos container.
+They hid themselves and tried to cast Darkviper, resulting in chaos in the dojo.
+Seth got angry and banished Azura, her brother, and the kids who came to become Defenders.
+However, on their way home, Brackus declared Azura and Roodu as leaders.

-Azura is voiced by Jamie Bloch.